 Cause

-WCAG 2.2 places high demands on PDF documents.
-Creating compliant PDFs requires specific knowledge and tools.
-Many PDF documents are supplied externally, which means compliance cannot always be guaranteed.
+WCAG 2.2 sets high requirements for PDF documents.
+Creating PDFs that meet these requirements requires specific knowledge and tooling.
+However, many PDF documents are supplied externally, which means these guidelines cannot always be met.

 Consequence

-Some PDF documents on the BICS website may not fully comply with WCAG 2.2 guidelines, possibly causing issues for accessibility software.
+Some PDF documents available on the BICS website may not fully comply with the WCAG 2.2 guidelines.
+As a result, accessibility software may experience difficulties interpreting these files.

 Alternatives

-To address this, the BICS website applies a set of minimum requirements for PDFs:
+As a solution, the BICS website applies a set of minimum requirements for PDF documents:

 Measures

-To reduce the number of inaccessible documents, the BICS website imposes requirements on new PDFs.
-These must at least meet the criteria listed under 'Alternatives'.
-In addition, many PDFs have been rebuilt or offered in other formats to ensure compliance.
+To limit the number of less accessible documents, the BICS website sets requirements for new PDFs.
+These PDF documents must at least meet the criteria listed under 'Alternatives'.
+In addition, a large number of PDF documents have been rebuilt and provided in another format that does comply with the guidelines.

 Specification